-2006 Code: the self-regulatory code for listed companies approved in March 2006 (and modified in March 2010) by the Corporate Governance Committee of Borsa Italiana S.p.A. and promoted by the latter.
+2006 Code: the self-regulatory code for listed companies approved in March 2006 (and modified in March 2010) by the Corporate Governance Committee and promoted by Borsa Italiana S.p.A.

-2011 Code: the self-regulatory code for listed companies updated in December 2011 by the Corporate Governance Committee of Borsa Italiana S.p.A. and promoted by Borsa Italiana S.p.A., ABI, Ania, Assogestioni, Assonime and Confindustria.
+2011 Code: the self-regulatory code in the version approved in December 2011 by the Corporate Governance Committee and promoted by Borsa Italiana S.p.A., ABI, Ania, Assogestioni, Assonime and Confindustria.